Tourist tax in MogƔn, Gran Canaria: a guide for vacation rental owners and hosts 2025

 3. The commencement of a vacation rental exploitation activity requires the submission of a responsible declaration to the competent Cabildo Insular, which will register the activity ex officio in the General Register of Tourism of the Autonomous Community of the Canary Islands.

-4. Prior to the actual occupation of the apartment by the users, if the contract has not been made in writing beforehand, it is mandatory that both parties sign a document that, at a minimum, includes the essential conditions of the contract, indicating the hours, the maximum number of people who may occupy the property, and the prices to be paid for the accommodation service, including IGIC.
+4. Prior to the actual occupancy of the vacation rental by the users, if the contract has not been made in writing beforehand, it is mandatory that both parties sign a document that, at a minimum, includes the essential conditions of the contract, indicating the hours, the maximum number of people who may occupy the property, and the prices to be paid for the accommodation service, including IGIC.
 This document must be drafted at least in Spanish and English.

 Article 13.- Responsible declaration of commencement of business.